 For more than 40 years, the Golden State Killer had been on the loose.
-Police had linked the notorious serial killer to a dozen murders and more than 50 rapes across California from 1976 to ’86, yet he’d
+Police had linked the notorious serial killer to a dozen murders and more than 50 rapes across California from 1976 to ’86, yet he’d eluded all their attempts to find him.
+The case had seemingly gone cold.

 But investigators say they’ve finally cracked it.
-Last spring, they arrested a man in a Sacramento suburb who they think committed these
+Last spring, they arrested a man in a Sacramento suburb who they think committed these heinous crimes.
+As the suspect, a 72-year-old retired police officer named Joseph James DeAngelo, awaits trial, many people across California are breathing a sigh of relief.

 The way the police found DeAngelo, however, has many civil liberties experts concerned.
 That’s because police tracked him down using a public genealogy database called GEDmatch.